Hungarian cuisine: Special occasions

 Other traditional foods such as Pozsonyi kifli, a type of Bejgli is also commonly eaten in Christmas dinners (Pozsony being the original name of Bratislava), next to regular Bejglies and Strudels(rétes).

 On New Year's Eve (Szilveszter), Hungarians traditionally celebrate with virsli (Vienna sausage) and lentil soup.
 On New Year's Day, it is common to eat either lentil soup or korhelyleves, a meaty sauerkraut soup said to cure hangovers.

 Hungarian pogácsa often made with pork rind, cheese or sugar sprinkled on top.
 It can have bread, meize, smetana and potato dough.

 There is also a lot of superstition attached to New Year's food: on New Year's Eve, a coin is baked into the pogácsa.
-Whoever finds the lucky coin will have a lucky and prosperous New Year.
+It is believed that whoever finds the lucky coin will have a lucky and prosperous New Year.
 But all the scones have to be gone before midnight, otherwise everything goes the other way.

 It was tradition to bake rétes (strudels) as long as possible, because then you would be that much richer the following year.

 It is also tradition for girls to put small pieces of paper with a man's name in the middle of dumplings or other raw dough.
 At exactly midnight, they threw them into the boiling water, the first male name that came up revealing the name of their future husband.

 Easter is considered a huge event (Húsvét) and is celebrated all over Hungary.
 The families and their friends have the Mom and daughter prepare meals such as Smoked Ham with boiled eggs and small sandwiches and drinks quite commonly to have palinka on the table and then wait for Fathers and sons to arrive and say a poem (Husvéti Vers) and then spray on their hair with a perfume.
 Once the Father and son water the Mom and daughters known as Locsolkodás.
 They have a meal a drink then they go to the next family member until they visited all.
 In Szabolcs County make a special sweet yellow cheese, sárgatúró, made with quark (túró) and eggs.
 The kalács eaten then is often called pászkakalács.